Current Student Bios

 Salim is a native Charlottean (though born in San Francisco, CA and relocated as a baby).
 He received his undergraduate education at Appalachian State University in Boone, NC and graduated this past May, 2020.
 He majored in Political Science (BS) with a concentration in International Politics, and 2 minors in German and Geography.
 He spent a semester of study in Mannheim, Germany and is looking forward to spending his second year of TAM in Berlin, Germany at Humboldt Universitàt.
-He will potentially spend the Spring 2021 semester studying in Ankara, Turkey at METU.
-He’ll be starting Turkish instruction this semester at UNC, adding to his linguistic abilities in German and Arabic.
+He spent the Spring 2021 semester studying in Ankara, Turkey at METU.
+He undertook Turkish instruction while at UNC, adding to his linguistic abilities in German and Arabic.
 His research interests are currently indeterminate, but he would like to focus on EU security and integration policy, and ways to build a more collaborative, cohesive Europe.

-Salim has recently started writing for The Daily Tar Heel.
+Salim wrote for The Daily Tar Heel and now writes for VOA.
 Check out some of his work here:

 Philip is 23 years old and comes from a city called Jonkoping in Sweden.
 He graduated Magna Cum Laude in Conflict Transformation Studies with a concentration on political science from North Park University in Chicago.
 His research interests within TAM and for the future are within the foreign policy of the European Union, especially related to CFSP.
-He will continue the second year of TAM studies at the University of Gothenburg on the west coast of Sweden.
+He is now in his second year of TAM studies at the University of Gothenburg on the west coast of Sweden.

-Jalyn will be studying between UNC and Grenoble, France in the Transatlantic Studies track.
+Jalyn is studying in Grenoble, France in the Transatlantic Studies track.

 He graduated from UNC Chapel Hill in 2017 with a B.A. in Global Studies and minors in French and Arabic.
 During his time in undergrad, he studied abroad in Morocco, France, and Jordan.
 After graduation, he did two years of youth development work as a Peace Corps Volunteer in Morocco.